GoblinArchives/LiminalHorror/README.md

 Digital copies of the rules and official adventures can be found at [https://goblinarchives.itch.io/](https://goblinarchives.itch.io/)

 ## Physical
-Digital copies of the rules and official adventures can be found at[Space Penguin Ink](https://spacepenguin.ink/collections/liminal-horror)
+Digital copies of the rules and official adventures can be found at [Space Penguin Ink](https://spacepenguin.ink/collections/liminal-horror).
+The Liminal Horror Deluxe Edition is available for pre-order: [https://liminal-horror-deluxe-edition.backerkit.com/hosted_preorders](https://liminal-horror-deluxe-edition.backerkit.com/hosted_preorders)

 ## Liminal Horror Library
 A library of resources for your Liminal Horror games, cataloging and collecting all things LH. [https://liminalhorrorlibrary.com/](https://liminalhorrorlibrary.com/)